 Why they liked it: This short and straightforward book is a holistic look at tuberculosis in today's world.
 Green (most famous for his young adult fiction) explores everything from historical medical and social understandings of the disease to the geopolitics and economics that result in its ongoing devastation in some parts of the world.
 The through-line is the moving story of a young man in Sierra Leone who is fighting drug-resistant TB.

-Where to find it: Everything is Tuberculosis is available in HOLLIS
+Where to find it: Everything is Tuberculosis in HOLLIS

 Book: My Cousin Rachel by Daphne Du Maurier